The Box Turtle is one of the most popular pet turtles around.

 Do you think you are up to the task?

-Keep reading to learn how to house them, feed them, and so much more…
+Keep reading to learn how to take care of box turtles, feed them, and so much more…

 - The Eastern and Western Box Turtles are the two that you are most likely to find.